Harrolee/echo-keeper/README.md

 # Work in Progress

-[] Allow users to pass in custom prompts
 [] Track duration of recordings
 [] In export_metadata_txt(), create the third column of the ljspeech format, per Keith Ito's spec